 Each class version will also feature Black, Blue, Red and Gold Parallels to chase at the following levels of scarcity.

 Class 3 – 1:20 packs

 Class 1 – #’d 1/1

 Standard Framed Autos will include Black (# to 75 or less); Blue (# to 50 or less); Red (# to 25 or less) and Gold (1/1).

 There will be one non-auto memorabilia card element.
 MLB Legends Relics will include a piece of memorabilia from what Topps calls “the greatest legends in the history of Major League Baseball.”
 All are numbered to 75 or less with Black (# to 5) and 1/1 Gold parallels.

-2018 Topps Gold Label Baseball is due out the week of September 28 and will be a hobby-only release.
-Boxes are available online at around $65-$70.
+2018 Topps Gold Label Baseball is due out in October and will be a hobby-only release.
+Boxes are available online at around $60-$70.